 Mai Chau Day Trip – Visit some unspoilt countryside and the famous stilt houses that rest 12 feet off the ground.

 Hoa Lu and Tam Coc – If you don’t have time for Halong Bay then Tam Coc is described as Halong on land.
 It’s worth going either way for some of the most beautiful natural scenery you’re likely to see.
 Hoa Lu is Vietnam’s ancient capital and full of incredible history.

-Sapa Trekking – This is a two day tour in natural landscape, rolling hill, waterfalls, and a unique cultural experience.
+Sapa Trekking – You need at least a two day tour to enjoy the natural landscape, rolling hill, waterfalls, and a unique cultural experience.
 Sapa is truly one of the most beautiful places on the planet.

 Travel insurance: simple & flexible